-Use Ping to Test the Path from a Windows Computer to a Remote Device
+Use Ping to Test the Path from a Windows Computer to a Remote Device where <IP address> is the IP address of a remote device such as the DNS server of your ISP.

 After verifying that the LAN path works correctly, test the path from the Windows computer to a remote device.